 Type 2 diabetes is a condition that impacts blood sugar control.
-A person can manage the condition by following a healthful diet and maintaining a healthy body weight.
-A ketogenic diet is a high-fat, moderate protein, very low-carbohydrate diet that may help some people in supporting blood sugar.
+A ketogenic, or keto diet, is a high fat, moderate protein, and very low-carbohydrate diet that may help some people manage their blood sugar.

-Every person has different dietary needs.
-Doctors now individualize diet plans based on current eating habits, preferences, and a target weight or blood sugar level for that person.
+Everyone has different dietary needs.
+Healthcare professionals and registered dietitians now individualize diet plans based on a person’s eating habits, preferences, and target weight and blood sugar levels.

 Limiting the intake of carbohydrates is the central concept of the keto diet.